ADR-0001: Cedar as the policy engine¶

 Embed Cedar (cedar-policy crate) directly in the gateway process.
 Policies

-live in policies.cedar (root) / gateway/policies.cedar (kept identical),
+live in policies.cedar (root) / src/policies.cedar (kept identical),

 authored against Agent/Action/ToolAction entities with a context map